buchi-labortechnik-ag/openinterface_examples_python/modbus_server/readme.md

 # Modbus Server
-modbus_server.py is an example script that converts data of your rotavapor into a modbus server.
+Script modbus_server.py is an example script that converts data of your rotavapor into a modbus server.

-Script is updating holding registers of a modbus server from Rotavapor R-300 API in a loop and sending commands from modbus clients back to API.
+Script is updating holding registers of a modbus server from Rotavapor R-300 API in a loop and sending changes from modbus clients back to API.
 Modbus RTU server is not working currently because a bug in pymodbus.
 This pat is still under development.

 ## CSV mapping